Toronto Police G20 Kettling Tactics, 2010

 Update May 14 2012: Mounties objected to kettling G20 protesters, watchdog finds: The RCMP reluctantly state they did not agree with the kettling tactics but were under the command of Toronto Police and therefore complied.
 Finger pointing continues.

-2 Responses to “Toronto Police G20 Kettling Tactics, 2010”
+3 thoughts on “Toronto Police G20 Kettling Tactics, 2010

-1. sharon hart Says:
+1. sharon hart

 hi do you know how i could contact Eldar Curovic?